geowrgetudor/wifi-pwner/README.md

 - **Location**: Saved to `dist/rockyou.txt`
 - **Manual download**: https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt

-You can also use custom wordlists by specifying the path with `--wordlist`.
+You can also use custom wordlists by specifying the path with `--autocrack`.

 ## Web Interface